fChristenson/The-Bloodless-Legion/cities/Khaziram/taverns/The_Lovely_Tulip_Tavern.md

 ## Description

 The inn is a two-storey building of half-timbered walls, with a slate roof.
 A collection of exotic drinking vessels rests upon a long shelf.
-Accomodations consist of several small rooms with beds and woolen mattresses.
+Accomodations consist of 5 large rooms with beds and woolen mattresses.

 ## Owner